 The hashtag #BlackoutTuesday has gone viral today from those sympathizing with the issue.
 With the #BLM, those posts have flooded social media to the point where it has overwhelmed users of the #BLM.

-A couple of people compared the situations to the riots in the 1960s.
+A couple of people compared the situation to the riots in the 1960s.

-People felt the president has not been helpful at all, but rather making this worse.
+People felt the president has not been helpful at all.
+Rather he was making it worse.

 COVID and Protests

 The fact that the COVID pandemic is ongoing made protesting especially unsafe.
 Unlike the anti-quarantine protestors, many wore masks.
 But the sheer amount of people seemed to stop social distancing.
 My friend said it was a good opportunity for people to vent their frustration with COVID-19 protections.

 Hiding inside seems safe but difficult for social people.